The SAP course is aimed at new entrants with little or no previous experience in construction.

 What does it include?

-The course will provide learners with enough training to cover the six main units relating to skills and knowledge for Single Ply Roofing in the workplace, which are as follows:
+The course will provide learners with enough training to cover the five main units relating to skills and knowledge for Single Ply Roofing in the workplace, which are as follows:

 Is SAP right for my employee?

 SAP is open to employees of both SPRA contractor members and other contractors specialising in single ply roofing.

 Applicants are not eligible for CITB grant if they have been on a previous CITB grant assisted apprenticeship.
 For further information please contact our Training Support team email@example.com

 Further information on CITB grant funding for SAP can be found on the CITB website.